Bigger, better Big Four bridge connects hikers to majestic ice caves - HeraldNet.com

 The bridge project was folded into a larger undertaking — the Mountain Loop Highway Corridor Enhancement — which funded nearly $1 million in Forest Service projects along the route.

-National Parks gobbled up 70 per cent of the Great American Outdoors Act, but national forests across the country received 15 per cent of the money.
+National Parks gobbled up 70% of the Great American Outdoors Act, but national forests across the country received 15% of the money.
 Much of that is going to overdue projects, or what is referred to as “deferred maintenance.”

 Mt.
 Baker-Snoqualmie has been approved for $7 million in money from the legislation to complete projects such as Big Four.
 Five local projects are funded through the legislation, while $6 million of that is earmarked for maintenance on 38 roads, 16 trails and six developed recreational sites.